jamilohayia/responsivePortfolio/README.md

 You are required to submit the following:

-* The URLs of the deployed applications
+* The URLs of the deployed applications:

-* The URLs of the GitHub repositories
+* The URLs of the GitHub repositories:

 - - -